Medical technology advancements result in better diagnosis and patient care — often, saving lives.

 Eric L. Chang, MD, chair of the Department of Radiation Oncology at the Keck School of Medicine of USC explains the importance of an expert team in addition to the advanced technology.
 “The Gamma Knife® platform, combined with our multidisciplinary team, allows us at Keck Medicine of USC to deliver the absolute best possible care for patients seeking treatments to complex disorders of the brain,” said Dr. Chang.

-CyberKnife® and TrueBeam™ Stx are both noninvasive treatments for areas of the body other than the brain.
-Neither procedure requires cutting, instead delivering a targeted beam of high-dose radiation to tumors or lesions with extreme accuracy.
+TrueBeam™ Stx is a noninvasive treatment for areas of the body other than the brain.
+The procedure does not require cutting, instead delivering a targeted beam of high-dose radiation to tumors or lesions with extreme accuracy.
 Used in various locations of the body and with image-guidance and computer-controlled robotics, it tracks the tumor’s position, detects any tumor or patient movement and automatically corrects treatment delivery.

-TrueBeam™ is often used to treat head, neck, lung, liver and conditions close to organs, and takes significantly less time and improve overall patient comfort.
+TrueBeam™ is often used to treat head, neck, lung, liver and conditions close to organs, and takes significantly less time and offers more overall patient comfort than other similar treatments.

 Xenex Ultraviolet Robot